- Launched in 2007

 If material has been previously published it is not generally acceptable for publication in a SAGE journal.
 However, there are certain circumstances where previously published material can be considered for publication.
 Please refer to the guidance on the SAGE Author Gateway or if in doubt, contact the Editor at the address given below.

 Before publication, SAGE requires the author as the rights holder to sign a Journal Contributor’s Publishing Agreement.
 SAGE’s Journal Contributor’s Publishing Agreement is an exclusive licence agreement which means that the author retains copyright in the work but grants SAGE the sole and exclusive right and licence to publish for the full legal term of copyright.
 Exceptions may exist where an assignment of copyright is required or preferred by a proprietor other than SAGE.
 In this case copyright in the work will be assigned from the author to the society.
-For more information please visit our Frequently Asked Questions on the SAGE Journal Author Gateway.
+For more information please visit the SAGE Author Gateway.

-For guidance on the preparation of illustrations, pictures and graphs in electronic format, please visit SAGE’s Manuscript Submission Guidelines
+For guidance on the preparation of illustrations, pictures and graphs in electronic format, please visit SAGE’s Manuscript Submission Guidelines.

 This journal is able to host additional materials online (e.g. datasets, podcasts, videos, images etc) alongside the full-text of the article.
-These will be subjected to peer-review alongside the article.
-For more information please refer to our guidelines on submitting supplementary files, which can be found within our Manuscript Submission Guidelines page.
+For more information please refer to our guidelines on submitting supplementary files.

 Therapeutic Advances in Cardiovascular Disease adheres to the SAGE Vancouver reference style.
 View the SAGE Vancouver guidelines to ensure your manuscript conforms to this reference style.